Central Valley Water Board Harmful Algal Bloom Projects

 Online Image, HAB Satellite Tool

 Popular recreational lakes H.V.
-Eastman and Hensley are located within 15 miles of each other in the Sierra Nevada foothills and each have experienced annual HAB events.
-This study took a multifaceted approach to investigate the patterns and drivers of HABs at these lakes.
-In situ sampling from the lakes and upstream tributaries was conducted between May 2021 and December 2022.
+Eastman and Hensley are located within 15 miles of each other in the Sierra Nevada foothills.
+Both lakes have experienced annual HAB events.
+In situ samples from the lakes and upstream tributaries were collected by CVWB between May 2021 and December 2022 to investigate the patterns and drivers of HABs at these lakes.

 Products: